-See section 148(f)(4)(C) and Regulations section 1.148-7(a), (b) and (e)-(k).
+See section 148(f)(4)(C)(vii) and Regulations section 1.148-7(k).

-Election to Terminate 11/2 Percent Penalty
+Election To Terminate 11⁄2 Percent Penalty

-An issuer may terminate the election to pay penalty in lieu of rebate by paying an amount equal to 3 percent of the unspent available construction proceeds multiplied by the number of years in the initial temporary period.
+An issuer may terminate the election to pay penalty in lieu of arbitrage rebate by paying an amount equal to 3 percent of the unspent available construction proceeds multiplied by the number of years in the initial temporary period.
 The termination election also requires other actions, such as yield restricting the unspent proceeds and using such proceeds to redeem bonds.